 (Don’t miss the rest of our series on what trips to book in each month of the year.
 If you prefer to know which destinations are ideal for traveling to in any given month, see our Where to Go When series, and don’t miss our comprehensive guide to the benefits of booking early.)

-During Berlin Art Week—which takes place this year from September 12 to 17—the city runs amok with artists, curators, and collectors.
+During Berlin Art Week—which takes place this year from September 11 to 15—the city runs amok with artists, curators, and collectors.
 It’s a great time to visit Auguststrasse, the original core of Berlin’s artistic community in the early 1990s and now home to some of the city’s most prestigious galleries.
-On the private and small-group tours arranged by one or our Trusted Travel Experts, you’ll learn about the area’s history from a local curator or arts writer, and also get insider access to some of the galleries.
+On the private and small-group tours arranged by one of our Trusted Travel Experts, you’ll learn about the area’s history from a local curator or arts writer, and also get insider access to some of the galleries.

 Why book in August?
 Berlin Art Week is overshadowed by better-known exhibitions in other European cities; that doesn’t mean that the art is lower quality, but it does mean that you can plan a last-minute trip and still get your choice of hotel room just a month prior.